madahian/abs_spectra/README.md

 # Digital Alchemy: Molecular Absorption Wavelength Prediction

-A Random Forest regression model for predicting absorption wavelengths of molecules using their structural information (SMILES representation).
+A Random Forest regression model for predicting absorption wavelengths corresponding to a maximum in the spectrum of molecules using their structural information (SMILES representation).

 ## Project Overview

-This project implements a machine learning pipeline to predict molecular absorption wavelengths using Random Forest regression.
+This project implements a machine learning pipeline to predict molecular absorption wavelengths corresponding to a maximum in the spectrum using Random Forest regression.
 It processes molecular spectral data, extracts features using Morgan fingerprints, and trains a model to predict primary and secondary absorption wavelengths.

 ## File Structure